Car Runs Rough + Check Engine Light

 Yes.
 A vacuum leak is one of the most common beginner-level causes of rough running, especially when the engine idles badly, stumbles, or feels uneven at low speed.

-Extra unmetered air can throw off the air-fuel mixture, which is why vacuum leaks often show up with lean codes, rough idle, hesitation, or uneven throttle response.
+Extra unmetered air can throw off the air-fuel mixture, which is why vacuum leaks often show up with lean codes, rough idle, unstable running, or an engine that does not feel smooth.

 Beginner takeaway: if the engine runs rough, do not jump straight to expensive parts.
 A simple air leak can cause a surprisingly annoying problem.